kartavya-ramnani/projects-and-concept/programming/go_cheatsheet.md

 1. <code>GODEBUG=gctrace=1 go run hello_world.go</code> -> print analytical data about the operation of the garbage collector.

 ### Good To Know
+1. Go does not have a preprocessor and does high-speed compilation.
+As a consequence, Go can also be used as a scripting language.
+1. Go uses [static linking](https://cs-fundamentals.com/tech-interview/c/difference-between-static-and-dynamic-linking) by default.
 1. Go uses concurrent tricolor mark-and-sweep algorithm for garbage collection.
 1. Unsafe code is Go code that bypasses the type safety and the memory security of Go.
 Usually, something which happens in real time and uses pointers.